hudzum/EntergyGridGuard/env-info.md

 ## Frontend Server (container name server)

 ### SSL_KEY
 The base-64 encoded ssl key.
-Must be a valid KEY file readable by nginx.
+Must be a valid PEM private key file readable by nginx.

 ### SSL_CRT
 The base-64 encoded ssl certificate.
-Must be a valid CRT file readable by nginx.
+Must be a valid PEM certificate file readable by nginx.

 ### DEFAULT_USER, DEFAULT_PASS
 The credentials which nginx will use to verify connections to the server.